Whitby, Ontario: Education

 Public education in Whitby is provided via the Durham District School Board, which also has its headquarters in Whitby.
 There are twenty-four elementary schools and five secondary schools: Anderson Collegiate Vocational Institute, Brooklin High School, Donald A Wilson Secondary School, Henry Street High School and Sinclair Secondary School.

 The Durham Catholic District School Board oversees public Catholic education in Durham Region.
 There are twelve Catholic elementary schools and two secondary schools- Father Leo J. Austin Catholic Secondary School and All Saints Catholic Secondary School.

 Full French-language education is provided by the Conseil scolaire catholique MonAvenir.
 There is one elementary school in Whitby, École élémentaire catholique Jean-Paul II (JK-grade 6), as well as a high school, École secondaire catholique St-Charles Garnier (grades 7-12) which services all of Durham Region.

-As noted above, Whitby is home to Trafalgar Castle School, an independent school for women that offers grades 5 through 12 in a university preparatory programme.
-Built in 1859 by the flamboyant Sheriff of Ontario County, Nelson Gilbert "Iron" Reynolds, Trafalgar Castle remains a unique Canadian treasure.
-The school had opened its doors in 1874 and was called "Ontario Ladies' College" until the late 70s, after which it changed its name to "Trafalgar Castle".
+As noted above, Whitby is home to Trafalgar Castle School, an independent school for women that offers grades 4 through 12 in a university preparatory programme.
+Built in 1859 by the Sheriff of Ontario County, Nelson Gilbert "Iron" Reynolds, Trafalgar Castle remains a unique Canadian treasure.
+The school opened its doors in 1874 and was called "Ontario Ladies' College" until 1979 when the name was changed to "Trafalgar Castle School".

 There are also a number of Montessori schools offering programmes for early elementary grades.

 Whitby is also the site of the Skills Training Centre of Durham College.
 The main campus of the college is located in Oshawa, as is Ontario Tech University.
 Canada Christian College is located in Whitby as well.

 Healthcare

 Although Whitby is one of the 100 largest cities/towns in Canada, it lacks a full-service hospital.
-The town was served by the Whitby General Hospital until 1998, when Durham hospitals were amalgamated by the Lakeridge Health Corporation, Under the amalgamated system, the hospital became Lakeridge Health Whitby and is a specialized health centre, with the closest full-service hospitals being Lakeridge Health Oshawa, Markham Stouffville Hospital in Markham and the Rouge Valley Health System, Ajax and Pickering campus in Ajax.
+The town was served by the Whitby General Hospital until 1998, when Durham hospitals were amalgamated by the Lakeridge Health Corporation, Under the amalgamated system, the hospital became Lakeridge Health Whitby and is a specialized health centre, with the closest full-service hospitals being Lakeridge Health Oshawa, Lakeridge Health Ajax and Pickering and Lakeridge Health Port Perry.

 The Ontario Shores Centre for Mental Health Sciences is located on the lakefront.
 It was originally called the Whitby Psychiatric Hospital, then Whitby Mental Health Centre.